WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

   ]
 }
 ```
-Each JSON object represents a node in the execution graph, identified by a unique node ID.
+Each JSON object represents a node in the decision-tree, identified by a unique node ID.

 The `next` key points to the following node in the workflow.